vijayrao110125/GatorChefs/backend/README.md

 You'll also need to setup environment variables to point to these instances.

-For updated information on environment variables and setting up these instances, please see the [documentation](https://dhruv-tech.gitbook.io/ninjachefs/backend-api#prerequisites).
+For updated information on environment variables and setting up these instances,

 ## Deployment